 Also, several bus tours operate night versions of their day tours.

-Chicago has more speakeasies – fitting for the mobster history of the Windy City.
+Chicago has a number of speakeasies – fitting for the mobster history of the Windy City.

 If you’re looking for more than just atmosphere and want to find one of the best Craft Beers, we can make sure you find a local pint.

 Be sure to check out our post on top things to do in Chicago at night for even more suggestions.

 Art on the Mart will be in full swing in December!

 Head the Riverwalk at sunset to see an amazing art projection on the Merchandise Mart Building (a building so large, it has it’s own zip code!)

 Below you will find several great options to keep your children entertained this month, including parks, museums, and theater!